hsallajo/android_sandwich_club/README.md

 # Sandwich Club Project

 ## Project Overview
-Sandwich Club app is part of Android developer Nanodegree Program
+The project is part and 1st project of Udacity Android Developer Nanodegree.

 ## Sandwich Club App
 Shows the details of each sandwich once it is selected.